BettyAfolabi/Responsive_Navbar/README.md

 # React App Responsive Navigation with Vanilla CSS

-This template provides a minimal setup to get a responsive navbar working in a react app.
+This template provides a comprehensive setup to get a responsive navbar working in a react app.

 ## Built With: